Louise-X10/Cloud-Pose-Estimation/README.md

 ### How to Copy/Paste Text to Cloud

-When you first log in to AppStream and the browser prompts for clipboard permissions, click `Allow`, then copy and paste should work as usual.
-If they still does not work, click the clipboard icon in the AppStream toolbar, and choose `Paste to remote session` or `Copy to local computer` as you desire, and follow the instructions.
+When you first log in to AppStream and the browser prompts for clipboard permissions, click `Allow`If you did not click Allow, or you clicked Allow but copy and pasting still doesn’t work, use the clipboard icon in the AppStream toolbar.
+Choose `Paste to remote session` or `Copy to local computer` according to your needs and follow its instructions.

 ### Sleap GUI